-6 Evaluation results are analyzed, summarized and entered into the Special Education Eligibility Report Form.
+6 Evaluation results are analyzed, Within the Psychologist; Completed summarized and entered into the Special Education Eligibility Report Form.
 The completed report and Psychological Report is sent to the Special Education Curriculum Specialist.
-Within the Established 60 Calendar Day Timeline and two weeks prior to expiration of the 60 Psychologist; Other Evaluators Completed Special Education Eligibility Report Form and Psychological calendar days 7 An Eligibility Determination Meeting is scheduled and A Notice of Special Education IEP/ Placement Committee Meeting is sent to the parent and IEP Team Members.
+Established 60 Calendar Day Timeline and two weeks prior to expiration of the 60 Other Evaluators Special Education Eligibility Report Form and Psychological calendar days 7 An Eligibility Determination Meeting is scheduled and A Notice of Special Education IEP/ Placement Committee Meeting is sent to the parent and IEP Team Members.
 Within the established 60 calendar day timeline Special Education Curriculum Specialist A Notice of Special Education IEP/ Placement Committee Meeting; Meeting Notice 8 If the student is determined to be a student with a disability who is in need of special education services, the parent is presented with and asked to sign the Parental Consent for Initial Placement Form.
 At the Eligibility Determination Meeting Special Education Curriculum Specialist Signed Parental Consent for Placement Form 9 If consent for initial placement is given by the parent, the student is accepted into the program.
 An IEP is then developed.
 The Final IEP should be available within 30 Days after the Eligibility Meeting Case Manager and IEP Team IEP 10 Whether the child does or does not have a disability, the parent must be provided with: (1) a copy of the parental rights; (2) the evaluation report (psychological), and (3) the documentation of determination of the child's eligibility (Eligibility Report).
 At the conclusion of the Eligibility Determination Meeting The Special Education Case Manager Psychological Report; Eligibility Report 11 Electronic Record Requirement: (1) JTS: check yes for IEP and enter the disability category; (2) SEMS: under Administrative Data Form complete section 1 of Tab 2; and (3) Infinite Campus: complete enrollment tab special education section and enter information under DJJ special education tab; flag the student for special education.
-Immediately following the eligibility meeting Clerk and Case Manager Administrative Data Form Timelines refer to business days and d Items in the Documentation Column a re to be med in t ne stuaent s edu cational file.
+Immediately following the eligibility meeting Clerk and Case Manager Administrative Data Form Timelines refer to business days and do not include weekends or official holidays.
+Items in the Documentation Column are to be filed in the student's educational file.